MixinNetwork/mixin.network/docs/blog/2022/the-intro-of-mixin/README.md

 ### Eco-friendly
 No license requires easy access, stable service, and an affordable cost.
 The standard REST API interface allows developers to quickly implement products and services in any familiar language with low learning costs.
 Most importantly, developing applications based on Mixin is expected to be as affordable as using AWS cloud services with excellent performance and moderate prices.
 ### Network Stability
-Most public chains on the market have a fatal flaw - node network security is heavily influenced by the price of the coin, and when the price of the coin falls below the cost price, the nodes start to decrease, thus threatening the network security.
+Most blockchains on the market have a fatal flaw - node network security is heavily influenced by the price of the coin, and when the price of the coin falls below the cost price, the nodes start to decrease, thus threatening the network security.
 In contrast, Mixin's nodes achieve long-term stable profitability by charging separate Dapp API call fees, similar to AWS cloud services, ensuring the entire network's safe and stable continuous operation.
-It is also a must-have feature for commercial-grade public chains.
+It is also a must-have feature for commercial-grade blockchains.
 ## Core technologies
 ### Cross-chain ledger
 The sidechain synchronizes and listens to all Mixin-related transactions from the main chain.
 All external deposits, withdrawals, and internal transfers are recorded in a decentralized distributed ledger.
 In contrast, the main chain assets are transferred to a multi-signature address jointly managed by all nodes.
 Each record contains the following information: asset type (e.g., Bitcoin, Ethereum, etc.), transfer amount, etc., and is tamper-proof and traceable.
 Mixin has no coin/token issuance, so there are no mainnet tokens, and no assets come out of thin air.
 ![Cross-chain](./crosschain.png)
 The Mixin cross-chain solution is somewhat similar to an exchange but with decentralized nodes that jointly manage assets, with open-sourced and transparent code and data, and a focus on one thing - transfer.
 ### Directed Acyclic Graph Technology (DAG)
 Mixin adopts DAG as the underlying data structure model.
-Unlike other DAG public chains (e.g., IOTA, Bytaball, etc.), Mixin has no central authority node.
+Unlike other DAG blockchains (e.g., IOTA, Bytaball, etc.), Mixin has no central authority node.
 The data does not need to wait for the final confirmation from the central authority node.
 It ensures efficient asynchronous operation by limiting the time of referencing data and guarantees the correctness of consensus results by Asynchronous BFT.
 It can be simply understood that each full node of Mixin is a chain with complete data, but the order of the data is different, and eventually all can derive the same result:
 ![DAG](./DAG.png)
 ### Trusted Execution Environment (TEE)
 Mixin uses Intel SGX as the TEE implementation to further enhance security.
 All full nodes must run in a Trusted Execution Environment, ensuring that the "coda for the full node running" is "the code it claims to be running."
 No one can change the running code in the trusted execution environment without being aware of it.